cooperative-computing-lab/cctools/mufasa/README.md

 # Mufasa
 -------------
 A workflow ensemble is a set of workflows that need to be processed by a research campaign.
-Mufasa is a tool for managing the ensemble given a set of global resource limits for CPU usage, memory usage, number of jobs, and disk consumption.
+Mufasa is a tool for managing the ensemble given a set of global resource limits for cores usage, memory usage, number of jobs, and disk consumption.
 Mufasa will schedule and monitor WMSs such that the total resource consumption does not exceed these global limits.
 The current iteration of Mufasa can run and monitor Makeflows, although this will someday be expanded to include a wider variety of WMSs.